danielsalgadop/mi-voz-backend/README.md

 ## Page Models

 - Owner: only one with access to Private Zone
-- Contact: owner's intereset in
+- Contact: owner's interest in
-- Company: can contain n Contacts. owner's intereset in
+- Company: can contain n Contacts. owner's interest in
 - Recording: audio recorded by Owner
 - Schedule: